- Insights features (forecasting, order recommendations, custom reporting) are available to merchants on Plus plans.

 The Items sold per day (excluding stock outs) calculation is based on how many units were sold in a 6 week period minus the number of days the item was out of stock.
 For example, if a product sold 50 units in the last 6 weeks (42 days) but was out of stock for 10 days, the calculation would be 50 units divided by 32 days (42-10) = 1.5 items sold per day (excluding stock outs).
 This number is then used to calculate missed items sold, forecasted demand, and suggested order quantity.

-The Missed sales column is calculated by multiplying Items sold per day (excluding stock outs) by the number of out of stock days from the last 6 weeks of historical data.
-Following our example, if a product sold 1.5 units per day (excluding stock outs) and was out of stock for 10 days, there would be 15 units that could have been sold if it wasn't out of stock.
+The Missed sales column is calculated by multiplying Items sold per day (excluding stock outs) by the number of out of stock days from the Last 6 weeks of historical data.
+For example, if a product sold 1.5 units per day (excluding stock outs) and was out of stock for 10 days, there would be 15 units that could have been sold if it wasn't out of stock.

 Forecasted demand

-Forecasted demand calculations are based on Items sold per day (excluding stock outs) to determine how much stock you will need for a forecasted time period and how much you should order to meet that need.
-The system looks to historical sales data to make these calculations:
+The calculations are based on Items sold per day (excluding stock outs) to determine how much stock you will need for a forecasted time period and how much you should order to meet that need.
+The system looks to historical sales data to make these calculations.

-Looking back to in-stock days ensures there's enough historical data for accurate sales rates for both high and low volume items and more reliable recommendations for more products.
+By analyzing in-stock days, the system ensures there is sufficient historical data to generate accurate sales rates for both high and low volume items, leading to more reliable recommendations.

-The system then multiplies items sold per day (excluding stock outs) by the number of days in your forecasted time period to determine how much stock you'll need to meet your projected demand.
-For example, if a product sold 1.5 units per day (excluding stock outs) and your forecasted time period is 6 weeks (42 days) you would need 63 units to meet projected demand.
+To determine stock needs, the system multiplies items sold per day (excluding stockouts) by the number of days in the forecasted period.
+For example, if a product sells 1.5 units per day (excluding stockouts) and the forecasted period is 6 weeks (42 days), you would need 63 units to meet projected demand.

 Suggested order quantity